Meal, Ready-to-Eat: Special requirement food

 The Unitized Group Ration (UGR) is a ration much like the MRE, but expanded to feed large groups.
 It is the successor to the older A-ration, B-ration, and T-ration It comes packed in sealed metal trays that are heated and then opened.

 The Food Packet, Survival, General Purpose, Improved (FPSGPI) is given to pilots and other servicemembers that may require a small, extremely portable food ration for emergencies.
 It contains food bars and a drink mix.
 Similarly, the Food Packet, Survival, Abandon Ship (FPSAS) and Food Packet, Survival, Aircraft, Life Raft (FPSALR) are fitted into the storage areas on lifeboats.

-The "Jimmy Dean," a pre-packaged shelf-stable ration containing, among other items, a pre-made Jimmy Dean brand deli-style sandwich, is often issued in the field to U.S. servicemen as an alternative to MREs.
+The "Jimmy Dean", a pre-packaged shelf-stable ration containing, among other items, a pre-made Jimmy Dean brand deli-style sandwich, is often issued in the field to U.S. servicemen as an alternative to MREs.

+Ratfucking

+The term ratfucking is a slang term used by U.S. military personnel to describe the targeted pillaging of MREs, which is not to be confused with "field stripping".
+It refers to the process of opening a case of MREs (which are packed 12 in a box), opening up individual MRE packages, removing the desired items, and leaving the unenticing remainder.
+This is in reference to the ratlike nature of the act, as of a rodent infesting an area and consuming the desirable resources.
+The undesirables are then placed into another MRE box, commonly referred to as the "ratfuck box".